neosaurrrus/blog-entries/61-news-accessibility.md

 - **Good:** Small elements, that follow a logical pattern.
 Allowing a keyboard user can follow without thinking too hard (The BBC)
 - ***Okish:** Occasional long elements, causing the tab focus to jump large distances and giving keyboard users the chance to play "hide and seek" with the focus highlight (The Guardian)
 - **Not Great:** Letting your tab focus follow a course no regular pair of eyeballs would.
-Occaionally vanishing somewhere for a few tabs before returning  (The Times)
+Occassionally vanishing somewhere for a few tabs before returning  (The Times)
 - **Also Not Great:** Have a side bar you can see but cannot focus on till you have reacched the bottom of a very long main column (The Mail)

 ## 5. Alt tags for Images, sometimes silence is golder